GamerzRiot/SkyBlock-Horizon/README.md

 SkyBlock Horizon uses a Datapack made by Gamerz_Riot.
 You can edit it and use personally but you're not allowed to reupload it.

 # Features
-“*”The look of old Islands are changed.
+* The look of old Islands are changed.
-“*”All Structures & Islands are in a radius of 1000 blocks.
+* All Structures & Islands are in a radius of 1000 blocks.
-“*”Added recipes, loot tables, custom bartring.
+* Added recipes, loot tables, custom bartring.
-“*”This SkyBlock Map have NPC's.
+* This SkyBlock Map have NPC's.
-“*”Overworld and Nether both have Floating Islands.
+* Overworld and Nether both have Floating Islands.
-“*”This Map have Custom Advancements.
+* This Map have Custom Advancements.